mickahell/quantum_lab/article.md

 ### 3.1.
 Build the image <a class="anchor" id="image"></a>
 First we need to build the image, we have to generate a docker image from our `Dockerfile` by using :
 <pre>docker build --build-arg quantum_env=qiskit.sh -t quantum_lab .</pre>
-Feel free to replace `qiskit.sh` with `qml.sh`or `qsharp.sh`.
+Feel free to replace `qiskit.sh` with `qml.sh`, `qsharp.sh`, `simulaqron.sh` or `myqlm.sh`.
 That'll setup a specialize environment for this library/language.
 This command can take several minute, do not stop it until the command gave you the hand back.

 #### Pre build images
 Pre build images for each environment are available in the [Docker Hub](https://hub.docker.com/search?q=mickahell%2Fquantum&type=image) :